clux/facemaulers/factions/silver-helix.md

 - "their word faded from the word of mouth as the effects of the sundering, and the fall of the netherese empire came and went, without any accellerating global deterioration, but rumors say the organisation still persists, somewhere in Gulthmere, below the sea of fallen stars".

 ## Overview
-> goal: destroy/distort the information about ancient undead powers, so that history does not repeat itself, and that power structures in the outer planes maintain their balance.
+- **goal**: destroy/distort the information about ancient undead powers, so that history does not repeat itself, and that power structures in the outer planes maintain their balance.
-> members: metallic dragons, high ranking champions of celestials, emmisaries from outer planes (hell, gehanna, ysgard, elysium, limbo), high ranking druids, one seelie court member
+- **members**: metallic dragons, high ranking champions of celestials, emmisaries from outer planes (hell, gehanna, ysgard, elysium, limbo), high ranking druids, one seelie court member
-> stance on undead: heavily anti. lost their most powerful leader and a large part of the eastern land to an undead scourge hundreds of years ago. anything touched by undeath inevitably corrupts.
+- **stance on undead**: heavily anti. lost their most powerful leader and a large part of the eastern land to an undead scourge hundreds of years ago. anything touched by undeath inevitably corrupts.
-> earlier achievements: helped topple the Thayan liches.
+- **earlier achievements**: helped topple the Thayan liches.
-> stance on dragons: heavily in favour of; breeds them, uses them as powerful emissaries, infiltrators of high society to naturally seed trust in them as advisors and allies. the dragons' loyalties to the silver helix will inevitably yield good returns trade, and standing.
+- **stance on dragons**: heavily in favour of; breeds them, uses them as powerful emissaries, infiltrators of high society to naturally seed trust in them as advisors and allies. the dragons' loyalties to the silver helix will inevitably yield good returns trade, and standing.
-> long standing goal: figure out what happened to [[felgolos]]
+- **long standing goal**: figure out what happened to [[felgolos]]
-> recent goal: investigate the death of a blue dragon `Chorom` in Neverwinter; current insights imply undead influence, but there is also a group of adventurers who were found tampering with his hideout; motivation likely positive, but would like to clear out.
+- **recent goal**: investigate the death of a blue dragon `Chorom` in Neverwinter; current insights imply undead influence, but there is also a group of adventurers who were found tampering with his hideout; motivation likely positive, but would like to clear out.
-> ongoing goal: track the movement of the demon lords, learn of their origin.
+- **ongoing goal**: track the movement of the demon lords, learn of their origin.
-> current goal: investigate the corruption of the waters in dragon lake. undead spotted on the outskirts of Cormyr, dispatched by Zaehesh
+- **current goal**: investigate the corruption of the waters in dragon lake. undead spotted on the outskirts of Cormyr, dispatched by Zaehesh

+## Core Features
-**Membership**: Planar emissaries (magnus), draconic influencers in human cities.
+- **Membership**: Planar emissaries (magnus), draconic influencers in human cities.
 Forged through an old unity of two metallic dragons, along with the sultan.
-**Goals**: Unity among the planes; natural order to everything, they are a guiding hand towards peaceful coexistence and cooperation.
+- **Goals**: Unity among the planes; natural order to everything, they are a guiding hand towards peaceful coexistence and cooperation.
 Not above using subterfuge and deception to get a goal accomplished.
 Dhaikhezzish provides incentives to even the dragons, by granting wishes once every hundred years.
-**Secrecy**: Trust likely to be eroded if people knew it was "arguably undermining" public free thought.
+- **Secrecy**: Trust likely to be eroded if people knew it was "arguably undermining" public free thought.
 They are afraid of the mages scrying eyes and as such have magic free zones.
 Some of them are indirectly met with; Diana latest from sword coast.
 Previously Pre-Celerom arch-mage from Arcane Brotherhood.
-**Tensions**: Dhaikhezzish focus on the material planes is not universally welcomed.
+- **Tensions**: Dhaikhezzish focus on the material planes is not universally welcomed.
 He has maintained many city-of-brass style ideals of what is reasonable for trade that feels outdated today.
 He talks a bigger game on unity when not dealing with the city.
 Due to its size and sphere of influence, it is often ignored.
-**Tensions**: Lost alliances in Luskan, Neverwinter recently.
+- **Tensions**: Lost alliances in Luskan, Neverwinter recently.
 Stormguard plant never worked out.
 Waterdeep always warded dragons, and mages too busy to control the city to think about continent-level problems.

 ## Members
 Magnus Incalesco: `Dhaikhezzish The Incandescent` (sultan of the efreet from plane of fire)